lewie9021/appdriver/docs/api/element/tap.md

 })();
 ```

-Perfom tap gesture at the center point (button_width / 2, button_height / 2), relative to the element location:
+Perform tap gesture at the center point (button_width / 2, button_height / 2), relative to the element location:

 ```javascript
 (async () => {